unfoldingWord/tsv-twl-creation-app/README.md

 - ⚠️ **Global Impact**: Affects all users of the app - use carefully!

 **✏️ 3.
 Edit TWLink**
-- Click the pencil icon (✏️) to modify the Translation Word link
+- **Click the pencil icon (✏️)** in the Actions column to modify the Translation Word link
+- **Click anywhere in the TWLink column** (except on the link text itself) to quickly enter edit mode
+- **Click directly on the link text** to open the Translation Word article modal
 - Allows you to correct or change which Translation Word article this entry links to
+- The TWLink column shows a subtle blue background on hover when clickable for editing

 **📖 4.
 View Scripture Context**
 - Click the book icon (📖) to open the Scripture Viewer